Professor Emerita of English

 She has a B.A. in Journalism from San Francisco State University and an M.F.A. in Creative Nonfiction from Antioch University in Los Angeles.

 Her memoir, So Late, So Soon, about living in an isolated religious commune in Northern California, was published in 2004 by Hawthorne Books & Literary Arts.

-An Army brat born in Monterey, Calif., D’Arcy has lived in Europe, the Philippines, Quebec, Virginia, Florida, Alabama, Arizona, Maryland, New York and Colorado.
+An Army brat born in Monterey, Calif., D'Arcy has lived in Europe, the Philippines, Quebec, Virginia, Florida, Alabama, Arizona, Maryland, New York and Colorado.
 Her interests include teaching, writing, reading and talking about books, border collies, canning salsa, finding new ways to cook with garlic, and restoring old houses.
-She lives in Springfield with her husband Rudy Bahr and son Joel.